albertbellonch/bellonch.com/_posts/2017-06-27-love-chronicles-by-al-stewart.md

 categories: life music
 ---

+*This is the third installment of a series of posts about my favorite songs in all history.
+You can find the introduction [here](/a-short-music-bundle).*

 #### A long love story with several characters.

 The same way that we already covered the only One-Hit Wonder and the only mix for this particular music bundle in previous posts, we can also point out unique traits about this song.
 And more than one, actually: it is the only folk song in this top ten, and it's the longest one by far!